Beltrami coefficient and angular distortion of discrete geometric mappings: Theoretical relationship between the Beltrami coefficient and angular distortion

 \begin{theorem} Let $f$ be a quasi-conformal map with Beltrami coefficient $\mu$, and let $\theta$ be an angle intersected by two curves.
 Denote $\phi$ as the corresponding angle after employing $f$.
 For a fixed $\theta$, the distortion $|\phi - \theta|$ achieves its maximum precisely when the bisector of $\theta$ is aligned with a principal axis. \end{theorem}

-\textit{Proof.} Note that a quasi-conformal map can be locally approximated by an affine transformation.
-By rotating the coordinate system, we may align the direction of maximal stretch with the $x$-axis.
+\textit{Proof.} Note that from Eq.~\eqref{eqt:first_order_approximation}, a quasi-conformal map can be locally approximated by an affine transformation.
+Moreover, by rotating the coordinate system, we may align the direction of maximal stretch with the $x$-axis.
 In this coordinate system, the mapping $f$ can be written as